JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/_index.md

 {{% notice tip %}}
 You can use the language selector in the left menu to view this documentation in different languages.
+Some translations are missing or incomplete.
+In this case, you'll see the English version of the text.
 {{% /notice %}}

 {{% notice info %}}